WannaBe-GameDev/JBlogs-MERN/README.md

 2. **Login:** Registered users can log in securely to access their account.
 3. **Create Posts:** Authenticated users can create new blog posts with titles, content, and any additional media.
 4. **Read Posts:** Users can view existing blog posts on the platform.
+5. **Update Posts:** Users can update existing blog posts on the platform.
+6. **Delete Posts:** Users can delete existing blog posts on the platform.

 ## Tools/Concepts Used
 - **CORS:** Cross-Origin Resource Sharing for secure communication between frontend and backend.